ohMySol/yul-book-examples/02-EVM-data-storages/03-Storage/README.md

 ```

 ## How write to arrays and mappings?
-You already know how to do this - just calculate the slot where you need to store you value, and instead of `sload()` opcode use `sstore()`.
+You already know how to do this - just calculate the slot where you need to store your value, and instead of `sload()` opcode use `sstore()`.
-1. Wty to fo the next: write value to mapping and then check that value was written successfully(check read function in previous mapping sections).
+1. What to do the next: write value to mapping and then check that value was written successfully(check read function in previous mapping sections).

 Mapping write example:
 ```